nilabja-bhattacharya/WMT14_news_tranlation/README.md

 SMT, NMT, General, Concat, Dot, Attention

-INTRODUCTION
+### INTRODUCTION
 ============

-1. SMT:Statistical machine translation is a machine translation paradigm where translations are generated on the basis of statistical models whose parameters are derived from the analysis of bilingual text corpora.
+1. SMT: Statistical machine translation is a machine translation paradigm where translations are generated on the basis of statistical models whose parameters are derived from the analysis of bilingual text corpora.
 The statistical approach contrasts with the